 All players must write their FULL NAME AND ADDRESS, IN BLOCK CAPITALS, enter their DATE OF BIRTH, and sign their portion of the form.
 For JUNIOR players a date of birth must be certified by the player's parent or guardian.

-If a player wishes to register on the day of a match the registration form must be completed before the start of play on that day and returned to the Registration Secretary to reach him not later than the following Wednesday for a Saturday fixture, and not later than three days following any league or cup match played on any other day.
+If a player wishes to register on the day of a match the registration form must be completed before the start of play on that day and returned to the Player Registration Officer to reach him not later than the following Wednesday for a Saturday fixture, and not later than three days following any league or cup match played on any other day.

 All clubs must comply with the minimum standards for safeguarding documented within the England & Wales Cricket Board, Safe Hands Guidance.
 Clubs not complying without reasonable cause, shall be subject to appropriate action by the Management Committee, which in the first place shall be in the form of an improvement notice.